Zero-Tang/NoirVisor/README.md

 As the USB flash stick is ready, enter your firmware settings and set it prior to the operating system.
 Disable Secure Boot feature unless you can sign the executable.

 # Detection of NoirVisor
-As specified in AMD64 Architecture Programming Manual, CPUID.EAX=1.ECX[bit 31] indicates hypervisor presence.
+As specified in AMD64 Architecture Programming Manual, `CPUID.EAX=1.ECX[bit 31]` indicates hypervisor presence.
 So NoirVisor will set this bit.
 For CPUID instruction, since AMD defines that function leaves 0x40000000-0x400000FF are reserved for hypervisor use, we will use them.
 Most hypervisors defines leaf 0x40000000 is used to identify hypervisor vendor.
 The string constructed by register sequence EBX-ECX-EDX is used to identify vendor of hypervisor.
-For example, VMware hypervisor vendor string is "VMwareVMware".
-In NoirVisor, hypervisor vendor string is defined as "NoirVisor ZT".
+For example, VMware hypervisor vendor string is `VMwareVMware`.
+In NoirVisor, hypervisor vendor string is defined as `NoirVisor ZT`.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>